 Your income and the amount of debt you're carrying are major factors that help determine whether you can get a loan, and the mortgage rate you'll pay.
 Changes in your financial situation can delay the closing process.

 5. Determine if you need private mortgage insurance

 If you’re getting a conventional loan and don’t have at least 20% to put down, you'll likely be required to obtain private mortgage insurance.
 This insurance, also known as PMI, protects the lender in the event you default on your loan.

 When you make a smaller down payment, lenders see you as higher risk — and will want you to pay the insurance premiums, which will be tacked onto your monthly mortgage payments.
 Set this up with your lender early so there are no surprises.

-Pay close attention to deadlines and requests from your lender to keep the process moving, because closings can be delayed for a variety of reasons, including these.
+Pay close attention to deadlines and requests from your lender to keep the process moving, because closings can be delayed for a variety of reasons.

 Loan approval hiccups

 Each lender has its own processes and timetables for approving a loan.
 Remember how you should avoid changing jobs or financing a new purchase while you’re waiting to close?
 If you do, you’ll be looking at a lot more paperwork that can give you a longer wait until you get the keys.